Share on ThriftyFunThis page contains the following solutions. Have something to add? Please share your solution!

 Mix together ground chuck, rice, egg, onion, 1/2 cup tomato sauce, catsup, worcestershire sauce, salt and pepper.
 Arrange pepper halves in a baking dish.

 Cut tops from peppers; clean out seeds and membrane as desired.
 Drop into boiling water and boil for 2-5 minutes.
+Peppers from store will require 5 minutes, but fresh from garden only 2-3 minutes.

 Cut peppers in halves, lengthwise.
 Remove and discard stem ends and seeds.
 Parboil in boiling salted water for 10 minutes; drain.
 Add sugar and basil to can of tomato sauce, set aside; brown ground beef and onion well in a large skillet.